Aaron98990/ways-of-the-game/misconduct.md

 This is a catch-all.
 A referee may caution a player for anything.
 This is very subjective and a tool in the referee's toolbox.
 Here are some valid reasons for lack of respect for the game:
 - showboating or taunting
+  - stepping over an opponent
+  - clapping in an opponent's face
 - failure to respect a referee's command (e.g. asking a player to come to talk to the referee)
 - an unsporting goal celebration (covered in the [goals section](/goals))
+- blatantly commiting an offfense
-- blatantly fouling a player (e.g. holding, tugging shirt with two hands) or blatantly committing handball
+  - holding a player's jersey (e.g. holding, tugging shirt with two hands)
+  - blatantly committing handball
+  - attempting to kick the ball the ball when the goalkeeper is releasing it
 - excessive swearing that's not abusive

   [The player blatantly holds their opponent's shirt.
 There is minimal tactical impact so they receive a caution for lack of respect for the game.](https://youtu.be/DpZ3v-t1dqc?t=718)